+Conclusions

 We have found and confirmed that this method is useful to calculate thermal time and cardinal temperatures in germination experiments which have tested a full range of temperatures across a given species germination gradient.
 We believe that this method will be of great value to generate cardinal temperature data for an ever-increasing number of species, setting a standardized methodology for the measurement of species germination traits.
 Physiological thresholds such as the cardinal temperatures are highly informative plant traits, and a key tool to integrate plant regeneration into multi-species community studies (Jiménez-Alfaro et al 2016, Larson and Funk 2016).
 But regardless of the data analyses that they are pursuing, we strongly encourage seed researchers to adopt the format proposed here (Supplementary Information 1) when storing and sharing their original germination data.
 This format - in which each data record is a row, and each variable is a column – is the standard used by most statistical languages, including R. Using this standard for record keeping would improve the communication within seed research and with other scientific fields.
 Moreover, we propose the policy of making these standardized records available to the public as supplementary material of the publications in which they are first reported.
 This would ensure that data from single species studies can be incorporated into meta-analyses of seed germination, to the common benefit of seed science.

 Acknowledgements